Lemonade Seeks IPO As Public Benefit Corp. (Pending:LMND)

 The firm operates as an online-only insurance provider for homeowners and renters.

-LMND has produced growing revenue but at a decelerating rate; net losses are high and mounting as is operational cash burn.
+LMND has produced growing revenue but at a decelerating rate; net losses are high and mounting, as is operational cash burn.

 Quick Take